Everyone scores a touchdown with this fun and healthy Gluten-Free Super Bowl treat

 While chocolate dipped strawberries cool, melt white chocolate in the double boiler (my preference) or stovetop or microwave.
-Note: White chocolate tends to seize up or harden quicker than other chocolate so stir frequently.
+TIP: White chocolate tends to seize up or harden quicker than other chocolate so melt slowly on a low heat and stir frequently.

 When melted, remove from heat, let cool a few minutes and transfer to a freezer bag.
 At this point, I placed the freezer bag upright in a mug so that the white chocolate pooled in a corner and let it cool another 10 minutes or so.
 You want the white chocolate to be lukewarm, not hot and not so cool that it's hardening.

 To add piping, cut a small hole in the corner of the freezer bag and pipe a stripe down the center of the berry, doubling back once so that the line isn't too thin.Then pipe 3-5 lines across that center line to give the football effect.

 Best served that same day but can be made 24 hours in advance.